 What kind of world do we want to live in?
 The cycle “Expressions of Humanity” will touch upon important human rights questions of our time, such as the impact of migration, the situation of refugees and the response of our society, endemic violence against women across the world, the marginalization of indigenous communities.

-Save the dates, and follow this page and Rotondes’ website for updates and the detailed programme.
+Save the dates, and follow this page and Rotondes’ website for updates and the detailed programme (download the flyer).

 20 March 2019: La juge.
 Une femme dans la magistrature